What are the 4 ways to make sound in DIN Is Noise?

 How do I make binaural drones with DIN Is Noise and alter my consciousness?

 Choose Menu > Instrument > Binaural drones to enter.
 DIN creates binaural drones in pairs.
 The first drone goes into your left ear, the second drone goes into your right ear and so on.
 So, you need to hear this on headphones :) The drones of a pair are separated by a small pitch (set with Separation) DIN can make binaural drone pairs starting at a pitch (100 Hz as default), with separation between the drones of a pair as low as 1 Hz.
 DIN can also make binaural drone pairs on the notes of the scale starting at the key note.
 You can set the key note and the other notes of the scale in the Settings page.
-Resizing separation will adjust the separation in Hz between the pitches of the left and the right ear to maintain the interval ratios suggested by the scale.
+When creating binaural drones on the notes of the scale: The key note can be the starting pitch or can be the key note of the scale.
 Turn on Close Octave to create a binaural pair on the octave note.
+Resize separation to vary the separation between left and right drones so that their absolute pitch still falls on the notes of the scale.
 Press 2 or Menu > Editors > Waveform to edit the waveform driving all the binaural drone pairs.
 Master Volume controls the overall loudness of all the binaural drones.
 Fade time in seconds is the time taken to fade in/out when creating, destroying or syncing the drones.
 Sync All Drones brings all the binaural drones in phase.
 Useful to resolve flare ups to max (and distortion beyond).
 Keep the Compressor and Delays off.
 For now, you cant edit the drones once you create them :( You have to delete and redo :(

 Press a key.
 Hear a note.
 Watch a box.
 Notes of the scale are mapped to keys on the computer keyboard.
 Compass is 3 octaves.
 1st octave: t, r, e, w, q, a, s 2nd octave: d, f, g, h, j, k, l 3rd octave: ;, ', ], [, p, o, i, u The keys assigned depend on the notes in the scale. z: shift an octave down x: shift an octave up F11 & F12 : decrease/increase octave shift bpm Or use the Octave Shift widget.
 9: load previous waveform in library 0: load next waveform in library Or press < and > buttons on the Waveform widget.
 Press 2 to edit the waveform or Menu > Editors > keyboard-keyboard waveform Mouse driven pitch bend: Dotted vertical line marks the mouse position of the last triggered note.
 Move left of dotted line to lower pitch of all active notes Move right of dotted line to increase pitch of all active notes Mouse driven pitch bend overrides MIDI driven pitch bend.
 If you cant see the dotted line, mouse is out of DIN window.
 Bring it inside and play a note.
 If Show nearby notes is ON, mouse movement only bends the last triggered note.
 Move your mouse to the nearby note to bend to that note.
 Press SPACE to stop mouse driven pitch bend.
 It will be available again when you trigger a new note.
 MIDI: If MIDI input is available, dotted crosses will mark the 13 notes of the octave.
 Setup MIDI in Settings page.
 White box shown when you play White note.
 Black box shown when you play Black note.
 Size of box is proportional to MIDI velocity.
 Edit MIDI velocity curve (press 5 or Menu > Editors > Velocity) Instrument: 1: Switch instrument or choose from Menu > Instrument Editors: 2: keyboard-keyboard waveform 3: attack 4: decay 5: velocity (MIDI) 6: delay 7: octave shift Edit the attack & decay curves to sculpt the attack & decay of a note.
 Set sustain (marked by a blue triangle) on the attack editor.
 Parameters: Visually edit variables voices, attack_time, decay_time and pitch_bend.
 Left-click on the micro-button at the left of a slider to edit its min/max.
 Hz/pixel is the amount in hz the pitch of a note will bend for every pixel you move beyond the dotted line with your mouse.
 Use Octave Widget to change octave over bpm.
 Click left arrow to shift an octave down.
 Click right arrow to shift an octave up.
 Change bpm to control speed of octave shift.
 Delay: Click on the Delay button to toggle stereo delay lines.
 Use the Delay editor (press 6 or Menu > Editors > Delays) to change feedback & volume curves.